kagantmr/zuzuMicrokernel/README.md

 ---
 ## Overview

-`zuzuMicrokernel` is a small yet extendable operating system kernel that focuses on:
+`zuzuMicrokernel` is a small operating system kernel that focuses on:

 - **Microkernel architecture** – minimal core (IPC, scheduling, memory)
 - **ARM-based systems** – for learning low-level embedded and OS design